How to Implement Lasagna Gardening This Year

 - After planting, top your bed with 6 inches of straw.
 This will provide a lovely layer of mulch that will break down and enrich your garden beds even more.

-I would recommend putting wood chips down on walkways between your beds to help keep weeds away, the walkways from becoming compacted and an additional nutrient source to add to the top of your bed come spring when you add fresh mulch to the walkways.
+I recommend putting wood chips down on walkways between your beds to keep weeds away.
+This also adds additional nutrient sources to the top of your bed and prevents walkways from becoming compacted.
+Add fresh mulch to the walkways in the spring.

 While you can start your lasagna garden any time, you might want to consider the fall.
-It’s best time to start your lasagna beds is in the fall when leaves and other dried brown materials are plentiful, but you can start them anytime you want.
+The best way to start a lasagna bed is in the fall when leaves and other dried brown materials are plentiful, but you can start them anytime you want.

 If you start in the fall, you may be able to skip step 5 outlined above because your layers will have adequate time in the fall and winter to break down into rich soil before spring planting.